therickyfoster/ref/README.md

 - 🚫 No manipulation mechanics
 - 🚫 No ecological damage vectors
 - 🚫 No sovereignty violations
-- 🚫 No PII exposure (keys, tokens, emails)
+- 🚫 No collection, storage, or transmission of user PII (keys, tokens, emails, identifiers) without explicit, revocable consent

 ---